UCLComputerScience/COMP0016_2020_21_Team19/site/content/_index.md

       - title:
         price: Difficult to Analyse
         details: |-
-          Collecting responses of physical questionnaires means manually updating records - providing no quick and easy visualisations to assist in analysing the repsonse data.
+          Collecting responses of physical questionnaires means manually updating records - providing no quick and easy visualisations to assist in analysing the response data.
         highlight: true
       - title:
         price: Necessary